 Unlike water and sewer services, until 2009 there was no dedicated funding for the stormwater system therefore the City used general funds from taxes to maintain the system.
 With the City facing increasing costs, a stormwater funding program needed to be established.
 A stormwater user fee provides revenue to maintain and improve existing stormwater infrastructure in the City as well as to implement the comprehensive stormwater quality management plan required by the United States Environmental Protection Agency.

 A user fee is a mechanism for the City to recover costs for services it must provide to meet public demands and stormwater regulations.
 The stormwater user fee is structured to recover costs fairly and equitably.

-- It is the City’s responsibility to maintain the existing public infrastructure, much of which is underground.
-But just because it is underground does not mean it should be out of sight, out of mind.
+It is the City’s responsibility to maintain the existing public infrastructure much of which is underground.
+Though underground, it is not out of sight, out of mind.
 For example, failing drain pipes can cause streets to cave in.
 In the past, the City has performed spot repairs and filled in sinkholes with dirt and rock, i.e., treating the symptom instead of the cause.
-This historical level of response was analogous to just fixing potholes in residential streets but never repaving.
-We needed a more proactive maintenance effort for our storm drain system.
+A more proactive maintenance effort for the storm drain system is necessary.

-- The City needed to protect our environment and there are new regulatory requirements for environmental protection.
-The Florida Department of Environmental Protection has placed conditions on our waste water permits that require us to bring the City’s streams and the Caloosahatchee River into compliance with new water quality standards.
+The City is obligated to protect the environment and meet new regulatory requirements for environmental protection.
+The Florida Department of Environmental Protection has placed conditions on waste water permits requiring the City to bring the it’s streams and the Caloosahatchee River into compliance with new water quality standards.